An in-depth look at the piano learning app.

 But in terms of song selection, there’s no comparison.
 Flowkey has a MUCH better selection of songs to learn.
 That’s why it’s our #1 pick.

 Melodics is another similar training app, but there are a few major differences.
 Melodics isn’t exactly a piano lesson program in a traditional sense.
 It started out as a practice tool for finger drumming.
 It then expanded into keys afterwards.
 But the main issue is that you’ll need a MIDI keyboard to actually use the app.
 There is no “listening” functionality like in Flowkey that can just detect notes from a regular piano.

 Melodics also doesn’t have a mobile/web app, and again the songs available to learn aren’t as great.

-What’s Included in Flowkey Pricing and How it All Works
+What’s Included and How it All Works

 This includes a free complete beginner’s guide, and a small selection of beginner video/interactive lessons.
 You can also learn 8 different songs to learn with your free account.

 - Ode to Joy